KatTraxler/KatTraxler.github.io/_posts/2021-01-01-gcp-actas-dday.markdown

 I've found myself asking the question, how insular must an organization be to make such a miscalcuation of risk?

 Google's notification to customers left me with even more questions.
-The tone of their announcement makes it seem as if the **core security considerations** of their products are still lost on them?
+The tone of their announcement makes it seem as if the **core security considerations** of their products are still lost on them.

 > To make onboarding easier, the following services have used the Compute Engine default service account as the deafult and have relied on product-level IAM permissions without requiring the `iam.serviceAccount.actAs` permission:
 >